Configure player

 Transcript

-This transcript was generated using Whisper, it has known transcription errors.
-We are working on an improved version.
+This transcript was generated using Whisper, it may have transcription errors.

 So first to get into video editing today, I think one thing to understand in the marketplace right now is that the focus is around as much performance and real-time capability as you can possibly get out of the hardware.
 That's certainly what drives the market in a big way.
 They're looking for the fastest hardware they can get, the fastest storage they can get.

 They're looking for as many streams of video, as many effects, as much real-time capability as they can possibly get out of the system.
 And that's driven around a number of different kind of workflows, both from the kind of media that people are dealing with and the kind of people that are working with the media.
-So that's everything from the individual independent production house, people who are event videographers who are producing corporate videos, to the independent filmmakers, to small work groups of people who may be working on short-form commercials or movie trailers. trailers or doing music videos, all the way up to broadcast television, how-to shows on HDTV and movies that you go to see at your local movie theater.
-All of that is expected out of today's existing tools and hardware.
+So that's everything from the individual independent production house, people who are event videographers who are producing corporate videos, to the independent filmmakers, to small work groups of people who may be working on short form commercials or movie trailers or doing music videos, all the way up to broadcast television, how-to shows on HDTV and movies that you go to see at your home. the local movie theater, all of that is expected out of today's existing tools and hardware.
+And it's a huge range of expectations.

+for your conventional DV25 or your standard mini DV camcorders, it's in the range of 2.8 to 3.6 megabits per second of information.
+And as you go up through the different types of media from DVC Pro 50 and DVC Pro HD, the data rates, of course, go up appreciably.
+When you get to uncompressed, things get really complicated because you're dealing with just monstrous amounts of information.
 The good news as compared to things like the various DV formats is these are uncompressed.
-So the tradeoff there is computational complexity, if you will, having to decompress and recompress that information as you're dealing with it, as opposed to moving just large quantities of bits.
+So the trade-off there is computational complexity, if you will, having to decompress and recompress that information as you're dealing with it as opposed to moving just large quantities of bits.
 For all this data, I want to remind you again that people today are looking to get as many streams of video and effects as they possibly can through the pipeline.

-And today, with Final Cut Pro, for example, we deal with a number of streams of video of various types at a real-time level without any additional hardware on a dual processor G5.
-So people expect that if they're going through the creative process that they're going to be dealing with lots of streams of video and they're going to be doing lots of things and expect real-time behavior.
+And today, with Final Cut Pro, for example, we deal with a number of streams of video of various types at a real-time level without any additional hardware on a dual-processor G5.
+So people expect that if they're going through the creative process that they're going to be dealing with lots of streams of video, and they're going to be doing lots of things and expect real-time behavior.

 All of the video, of course, I think it's worth mentioning, kind of in contrast, that there's also a lot of streams of audio to be dealt with.
 But it's really interesting as you look at the upwards of 100 megabytes per second for uncompressed HD, you're only talking 192 kilobytes per second for audio.
 But usually people are dealing with many, many streams of audio at a time.
 But there's a very large range of expected data rates for the kind of media that you're dealing with.